Modified Car Insurance

 Coverage Impact for Modified Vehicles

 Modified vehicles cost more to repair than standard vehicles.
-Comprehensive and collision coverage protects your investment when accidents happen, while liability coverage provides financial protection if you cause damage to others.
+Comprehensive and collision coverage protect your investment when accidents happen, while liability coverage provides financial protection if you cause damage to others.
 Your deductible is what you pay before insurance covers the rest.

 Insuring a Modified Car Related Articles